 The survey is open to participants who have been in the Scheme for more than six months, along with their families, and provides an opportunity to identify strengths and opportunities for improvement across the range of services delivered.
 In this most recent survey, participants continue to be very satisfied with their Service Planners, and agree that the Scheme has a positive impact on their health, wellbeing, family and quality of life.

-The feedback contribution of participants and their families is invaluable and has helped identify five key areas for service improvement, which will inform an action plan for the year ahead.
+The feedback contribution of participants and their families is invaluable and has helped identify four key areas for service improvement, which informed an action plan for the year ahead.
 Initiatives from the action plan will ensure participants continue to receive person-centred, high-quality care in the management of lifelong disabilities and improved outcomes.